 Instructors benefit from individual consultations regarding their syllabus, lesson plans, rubrics, or other class materials.
 Additionally, instructors can receive teaching assessments by requesting an observation and/or mid-semester student feedback (online or in-class) to obtain valuable information to enhance their individual teaching strategies and goals.

 All CTLE services are confidential.
 You can find the CTLE Confidentiality Policy here.

-This is a two-part service during which a CTLE consultant attends an entire class period conducting an extensive observation of teacher and student behavior.
+This is a two-part service during which a CTLE consultant attends an entire class period conducting an extensive observation of instructor and student behavior.
 After the observation, the instructor meets with a CTLE consultant to discuss the feedback, field suggestions, and review resources to help refine his/her teaching practice.

 In addition to the in-class observation, CTLE will videotape the instructor’s class.
 The instructor reviews his/her teaching video and completes a self-evaluation as part of the follow-up consultation with the CTLE consultant to collaborate on strategies to refine his/her teaching practice.

 This two-part service provides feedback for instructors teaching fully online courses.
 We will ask you to enroll a CTLE consultant as an observer in your Canvas course so that they may conduct an extensive observation of instructor and student behavior in your online learning environment.
 After the observation, the instructor meets with the CTLE consultant (either face-to-face or online) to discuss the feedback, suggestions, and review resources to help refine his/her online teaching practices.